Continuing Education Activity

 - Identify the importance of collaboration amongst interprofessional team members to improve outcomes for a patient using moisturizers to increase their skin barrier protection in the management of atopic dermatitis.

-To discuss moisturizers of the skin, we need a brief discussion on the structure and function of the skin barrier and of the mechanism of maintaining water balance.
+To discuss moisturizers of the skin, we need a brief discussion on the skin barrier structure and function and the mechanism of maintaining water balance.
 The stratum corneum, the outermost layer of the epidermis, is the primary physiologic barrier of the skin and is of critical importance in maintaining water balance.
-The role of water within the stratum corneum is pivotal to the maintenance of normal skin integrity and turnover.
+The role of water within the stratum corneum is pivotal to maintaining normal skin integrity and turnover.
 Water allows for the increased flexibility of the tissues and is a crucial component of the enzymatic reactions responsible for cleavage of the corneodesmosomal connections between corneocytes during the desquamation process.
 Below a critical water concentration, the corneodesmosomal connections remain intact, which results in a build-up of corneocytes and the appearance of dry, flaky skin.

 The stratum corneum contains high concentrations of osmotically active molecules, including amino acids and their derivatives, lactic acid, urea, and electrolytes.
 These molecules form from the breakdown of filaggrin and are referred to as natural moisturizing factor (NMF).
 The molecules that make up NMF are hygroscopic and absorb atmospheric water at concentrations as low as 50%.
 The formation of NMF from filaggrin is highly correlated with the water content of the stratum corneum and only occurs within a specific range of water concentrations.
 When the water content is high, filaggrin is stable, and conversion to NMF does not take place.
 Conversely, when the water content is too low, hydrolytic enzymes needed for this reaction are unable to function.
 The water content of the stratum corneum ranges from 10% to 30% in healthy skin, as compared to 75% to 85% water content of stratum basale.
 This gradient is a key feature in its function as a barrier.